Alcohol and cancer risk

 How does alcohol increase cancer risk?

-Scientists are still researching the ways that alcohol can lead to cancer.
-One theory is that when alcohol is broken down in our bodies, harmful compounds are formed that might directly damage the DNA in our cells, which can then lead to cancer.
+When alcohol is broken down in the body, compounds are formed that can directly damage the DNA, which can then lead to cancer.

 Are there any health benefits to drinking alcohol?

 Alcohol doesn’t have any benefits in terms of cancer prevention – in fact, drinking any amount increases your risk.
 So to protect yourself against cancer as much as possible, we suggest not drinking alcohol at all.